 How to identify Eurasian watermilfoil

-- Submerged aquatic plant that can form dense branching at the water's surface.
+- Eurasian watermilfoil (Myriophyllum spicatum) is a submerged aquatic plant that can form dense branching at the water's surface.

 - Typically grows in waters up to 15 feet deep.